MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/procurement/trade-agreement-not-applied.md

 ---
 title: Trade agreement conditions aren't applied to imported order lines
-description: Trade agreement prices and discounts aren't applied on sales or purchase order lines that are imported through data management
+description: Provides a workaround for the issue that trade agreement prices and discounts aren't applied on sales or purchase order lines that are imported through data management.
 author: GalynaFedorova
 ms.date: 05/31/2021
 ms.topic: troubleshooting